deis/example-ruby-sinatra/README.md

 OpDemand provides reasonable defaults, but you'll want to review a few configuration values:

-* Check the default EC2 Regions, Zones and Instance Types
+* Check the default *Regions*, *Zones* and *Instance Types*
-* Add your public key to *SSH Authorized Keys* so you can SSH into any Instances
+* Add your public key to *SSH Authorized Keys* so you can SSH into Instances
-* Make sure the *Repository URL, Revision and Private Key* are correct for your application
+* Make sure the *Repository URL* and *Repository Revision* are correct for your application

-If your application resides in a private GitHub repository, click **Create Deploy Key** to have OpDemand automatically install a secure deploy key using the GitHub API.
+* If your app is in a private GitHub repository, click **Create Deploy Key** to have OpDemand install a secure deploy key using the GitHub API

-### Save & Continue

-Once you've reviewed and modified the required configuration, press **Save & Continue** to save the configuration and initiate your first deploy.
+Once you've reviewed and modified the required configuration, press **Save & Continue** to initiate your first deploy.

 ### Wait until Active

-OpDemand will now orchestrate the deployment of your application stack.
+OpDemand will now orchestrate the deployment of your application stack to your cloud providers.
 Once the environment has an **Active** status, your application should be good to go.

-However, this can take a while depending on the cloud provider, service type and size, and the build/deploy scripts (are you compiling something?).
-Grab some coffee and:
+This can take a while depending on the cloud provider, service types, instance sizes and the build/deploy scripts (are you compiling something?).
+While you wait, grab some coffee and:

-* Watch the Key Pair and Security Group build, deploy and become **Active**
+* Watch the Key Pairs and Security Groups build, deploy and become **Active**
-* Watch the Instance build, deploy and become **Active** (this takes a few minutes)
+* Watch the Instances build, deploy and become **Active** (this takes a few minutes, check out the real-time log feedback)
-* Watch the Load Balancer build, deploy and become **Active**
+* Watch the Load Balancers build, deploy and become **Active**

-While you wait for the Instance to become active, click into the Instance to watch real-time log feedback.

 ### Troubleshooting

 It's not uncommon to experience errors or warnings during deploys.
-If you get stuck, on any error message you can click **Report This** to [open a ticket](https://desk.opdemand.com/) with the OpDemand help desk.
+If you get stuck on an error you can click **Report This** to [open a ticket](https://desk.opdemand.com/) with the OpDemand help desk.

-* For *Warnings*, try re-deploying to bring the service back to Active status
-* For *Cloud Provider API* Errors, check the service's primary configuration fields
+* For *Cloud Provider Errors*, check the service's primary configuration fields
-* For *SSH Key* Errors, make sure Deployment configuration sections contain valid SSH private keys
+* For *SSH Key Warnings*, make sure Deployment configuration sections contain valid SSH private keys
-* For *SSH Return Code* Errors, SSH into an instance and make sure the Build & Deploy scripts execute successfully
+* For *SSH Return Code Warnings*, SSH into the instance and make sure the Build & Deploy scripts execute successfully
+* For *Other Warnings*, try re-deploying to bring the service back to active status

 ###### SSH Access

 Click the **SSH** button on the toolbar to SSH into Instances.
-If you didn't add your SSH key initially, you can always modify SSH keys later, Save the new configuration and **Deploy** again to update the Instance.
+If you didn't add your SSH key initially, you can always modify SSH keys later, save the new configuration and **Deploy** again to update the Instance.

 ![SSH into your Instance](http://www.opdemand.com/wp-content/uploads/2013/03/Screen-Shot-2013-03-27-at-1.10.19-PM.png)